Ashadow9/flask-hello-world/README.md

-# Short Write-up – My CI/CD Approach
+# Short Write-up – Of My CI/CD Approach

 •For this assessment, I implemented a simple CI/CD pipeline using Jenkins and Codeberg to automatically deploy a Python Flask "Hello World" app to a server.